ufbx/ufbx.github.io/site/advanced/build-options.md

 You can override the default memory allocator used by *ufbx* in three ways: either by preprocessor define, external functions, or disabling it completely.

+Overriding the allocator can be done with the following defines:

 ```c
 // Hooks to custom allocator API
 #define ufbx_malloc(size) my_alloc(size)